arg0NNY/BetterAnimations/docs/create/settings.md

 ### Precise {#position-precise}

-In **Precise** mode this setting _precisely_ anchors to some _anchor point_.
+In **Precise** mode this setting _precisely_ anchors to _anchor point_.

-_Anchor point_ may be simply one of the Enum values transformed into a coordinate or some specific point in the layout, such as the location of the center of the anchor element.
+_Anchor point_ may be simply one of the Enum values transformed into a coordinate or, if [Auto-Position](/usage/animation-settings#position-auto) is enabled, some specific point in the layout, such as the location of the center of the anchor element.
 See possible anchor points at [Animation Settings](/usage/animation-settings#position-auto).

 However, how the anchor point is determined won't change how it would be handled inside an Animation.